Inspector

 Domain registration metadata, looked up at run time:

 WHOIS findings are advisory only - domain expiry, recent registration, and privacy protection are surfaced as issues but never deduct from the Inspector Score.
-They appear in a separate Domain Health section because domain registration is outside the technical control of the page.
+They appear in a separate Domain Health section because domain registration is outside the page's technical control.

 WHOIS data is not available for every TLD. ccTLDs in particular often return no data.
 This is an informational result, not a failure.